krateoplatformops/krateo-v2-docs/docs/30-how-to-guides/10-installing-krateo.md

 * 31443 - vCluster API Server Port
 :::

-:::caution
+:::info
 Krateo PlatformOps requires access to Kubernetes CertificateAuthority certificate and key in order to generate certificates for logged users.
-For this reason we provide with the installer the default installation of vCluster (https://github.com/loft-sh/vcluster) in order to provide a sanboxed installation of Krateo PlatformOps.
+For this reason we provide with the installer the default installation of vCluster (https://github.com/loft-sh/vcluster) in order to provide a sandboxed installation of Krateo PlatformOps.
 :::

-:::caution
+:::info
-The installer by default deploys a starter-pack with example to immediatly start to play with Krateo PlatformOps.
+The installer by default deploys a starter-pack with example to immediately start to play with Krateo PlatformOps.
 The starter-pack is available here: https://github.com/krateoplatformops/installer-starter-pack.
 :::

 Wait until Krateo frontend is running: